LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

     }
     ...

+.. [#] All benchmark examples use the assumption of each element consisting of single object.

 Thirdly, the plugin sets the geometry of ``vtkUnstructuredGrid`` dataset by assigning the previously defined ``vtkPoints`` and ``vtkCellArray`` data arrays to it, and additionally specifying the type of elements